 Buyers may claim general admission seating on a first-come-first-served basis.

-The Worcester Chorus Women’s Ensemble returns to the stage at Worcester’s Trinity Lutheran Church for their annual holiday concert on Sunday, December 18.
+The Worcester Chorus Women’s Ensemble returns to the stage at Worcester’s Trinity Lutheran Church for their annual holiday concert on Sunday, December 17 at 4PM.

 Directed by Worcester Chorus Associate Director Mark Mummert, this program features Benjamin Britten’s Ceremony of Carols as well as a delightful selection of Christmas classics and holiday sing-alongs.
 Seating is general admission on a first-come-first-served basis.